stahlco/ch3fs/README.md

 ### Overview
-Distributed P2P Storage System optizimed for reads of recipes.
+Replicated KV Storage System optizimed for reads of recipes.
 This represents the group-work of `Cedric Borchardt`, `Johannes Duschl` and `Constantin Stahl` for the `TU Berlin Scalability Engineering 2025 coding task`.

 ---